Section Image

 There are more than a dozen public parks throughout Niles, many of which feature playgrounds, baseball stadiums and picnic facilities.
 The city's crown jewel, Riverfront Park, borders the St. Joseph River and has docks for boaters, fishing piers and an amphitheater that hosts a summertime concert series.
 Niles is also a dedicated garden city, and The Four Flags Garden Club and the Niles Garden Club help to maintain flower beds and more around town.
 Fernwood Botanical Gardens and Nature Preserve spans more than 100 acres and has an arboretum, hiking trails, a rain garden and Japanese gardens.
 It also hosts events like LIGHTS at Fenwood and the Spring Garden Market.
 Golfers can tee off at the Plym Park Golf Course, and pet owners can bring their canines to Ruff & Tumble Dog Park, also beside the St. Joseph River.

-Riverfront Park's flag display.
+Riverfront Park's flag display is a patriotic sight.

-Riverfront Park's flag display.
+Riverfront Park's flag display is a patriotic sight.

 1/2